 Upon completion of the IMD degree students will be able to:

-- Demonstrate a solid understanding of core theories and learn advanced concepts related to the analysis, design, development and implementation of interactive media projects.
+Understand and engage critically with theories and concepts related to the analysis, design, development, and implementation of interactive media experiences.

 Work with the technological infrastructure and systems required to support interactive media.

 Create interactive media experiences tailored to specific audiences and objectives.

 Use quantitative and qualitative methods to assess interactive media.

 Write and communicate clearly at all stages of project design and implementation.